-Picton Ontario Tourism & Travel Guide – Where to Stay, What to Do.
+Picton Ontario Tourism & Vacation Guide – Where to Stay, What to Do.

 Picton offers excellent shopping facilities, live theatre, fine heritage homes and public buildings, a beautiful harbour with full service marina as well as six municipal parks including the grand Macaulay Heritage Park.

 As the seat of government for Prince Edward County, it houses the District Court and Land Registry Office.

 The Crystal Palace, located in the Fair Grounds on Main Street, Picton.
 This building, built in 1887, is a scaled down version of Joseph Paxton’s Crystal Palace built in 1851 in London, England.
 This may possibly be the only one left in North America.

 The Loyalist Parkway, Picton’s main street, offers a wide choice of accommodation, sightseeing and recreation for the whole family.
 A one meter wide paved shoulder has been provided for cyclists along its length.
 There are over 40 listed Archeaologic sites and at least 125 notable heritage buildings adjacent to the Parkway.